 The yellow sac spider is one of the most commonly identified species of spiders in Utah.
 Though it is small, it is one of the most aggressive and feared spiders in the state.
 Their aggressive nature is the reason their bites are among the most common in the United States.
 Their venom is not as dangerous as that of a brown recluse or black widow, but a bite from a yellow sac spider is always cause for concern and should be taken seriously.

-Mature spiders that survive until winter will create a sturdier silken retreat in which to overwinter and survive until the following spring.
+Mature spiders that survive until winter will create a warmer, sturdier silken retreat by incorporating organic matter into the structure.
 Occasionally, the spiders will briefly leave their retreats in the wintertime if easy prey is near, but they will quickly build a new protective structure after hunting.
-Prey is sensed with the use of the creature’s pedipalps, which can detect vibrations even when it is in its retreat.
-The pedipalps are the main tool used by the yellow sac for nocturnal hunting.

 Are Yellow Sac Spiders Dangerous?

 The majority of spider bites in the United States are attributed to yellow sac spiders.
 The high frequency of bites from this species is due to the prevalence of yellow sacs in the country and their unusually aggressive nature.
 If yellow sacs get near humans, they will not hesitate to bite and inject venom, even if the attack is unprovoked.